-Factor Assessment (including possible mitigating measures) Environmental quality Development would result in increased sewage pollution of the River Coln and areas downstream following heavy rainfall unless the capacity of the main sewage system is increased or, alternatively, an independent sewage system is installed.
-Biodiversity The area is bordered on the North and East by thick hedgerows and trees, which provide a natural habitat for nesting birds, insects, rabbits and other wildlife.
+Environmental quality [] Assessment (including possible mitigating measures) Development would result in increased sewage pollution of the River Coln and areas downstream following heavy rainfall unless the capacity of the main sewage system is increased or, alternatively, an independent sewage system is installed.
+The area is bordered on the North and East by thick hedgerows and trees, which provide a Biodiversity i increased or, alternatively, an independent sewage system is installed.
+The area is bordered on the North and East by thick hedgerows and trees, which provide a Biodiversity The area is bordered on the North and East by thick hedgerows and trees, which provide a natural habitat for nesting birds, insects, rabbits and other wildlife.
 Buzzards breed in the nearby Morgan Hall grounds.
-Potential impact on SSSIs downstream due to sewage system capacity issue.
-Flood Risks (all types) The site provides soakaway drainage for water run-off from the houses to the west, and soakaway for drainage from Morgan Hall.
+Potential impact on SSSIs downstream due to sewage system capacity issue (as for all sites in Fairford).
+The site provides soakaway drainage for water run-off from the houses to the west, and soakaway for drainage from Morgan Hall.
 Any additional run-off from the site would add to existing issues in East End.
 It is shown as a Medium or High risk area on the ESI Groundwater Flood Risk map and nearby EA borehole gives evidence of high groundwater levels (sometimes above surface).
 To avoid increasing risk of sewer flooding, improvements are required to the town's foul drainage system before any further significant housing developments are permitted to connect to it.
-Traffic Access beyond East End would be via narrow private- lane.
-Listed Buildings/Scheduled None on the site itself, but the site lies between two Grade II listed buildings, Morgan Hall Monuments grounds immediately to the north and Moor Farm immediately to the south, affecting their settings.
+Access beyond East End would be via narrow private-lane.
+None on the site itself, but the site lies between two Grade II listed buildings, Morgan Hall grounds immediately to the north and Moor Farm immediately to the south, affecting their settings.
 Conservation Area The site borders the Fairford Conservation Area.
-Views/Visual Impact Development would severely impact the landscape in the area as it is close to the southern boundary of Morgan Hall, is bordered on the west and north by PROWs and also is on the eastern edge of the Fairford conservation area.
+1 Development would severely impact the landscape in the area as it is close to the southern boundary of Morgan Hall, is bordered on the west and north by PROWs and also is on the eastern edge of the Fairford conservation area.
 The present part use of the site for allotments is in keeping with its surroundings.
-Rural Character The site is in a rural setting surrounded by to the west and north by mature hedgerows, fields to the east.
+The site is in a rural setting surrounded by to the west and north by mature hedgerows, fields t to the east.
 It provides an important link from the edge of town into the countryside.
-Its use for private 'allotments' also adds to it rural character.
-Land resources Part of the land is currently used for private allotments, the other part as a small builder's Open/Green Space Considerations yard.
-Development would result in the loss of a rural setting on the east of the town, bordering the open/oreen space considerations Conservation Area and adjacent to PROWs on the north and west of the site, which are regularly used by dog and other walkers, connecting East End to the Cinder Track and the lakes.
-Public Rights of Way A Public Right of Way/footpath exists to the north and west of the site.
-0 9 Amenity Potential Part of the land is presently used for private allotment garden use.
+Its use for private 'allotments' also adds to it rural character. l y Part of the land is currently used for private allotments, the other part as a small builder's yard.
+Development would result in the loss of a rural setting on the east of the town, bordering the Conservation Area and adjacent to PROWs on the north and west of the site, which are regularly used by dog and other walkers, connecting East End to the Cinder Track and the lakes.
+Public Rights of Way A Public Right of Way/footpath exists to the north and west of the site. - Part of the land is presently used for private allotment garden use.
 Community Important due to its use for allotments.
 The site is close to the surgery.
-School access The site is about 1200m from the town's Primary School and 1450m from the Secondary School, to which pedestrian/cycle access would require crossing of the A417 at a relatively hazardous location.
+3 The site is about 1200m from the town's Primary School and 1450m from the Secondary School, to which pedestrian/cycle access would require crossing of the A417 at a relatively hazardous location.
 Health access About 200m from the doctor's surgery at Keble Lawns.
 Distance to Town Centre In walking distance to the town centre - around 800m, but requires crossing the A417.
-Employment access The site is within reasonable walking or cycling distance from the main business parks on London Road (1300m) and at Horcott (1300m).
-Infrastructure None identified.
+The site is within reasonable walking or cycling distance from the main business parks on London Road (1300m) and at Horcott (1300m).
+None identified.